Adopt

 Story

 You can fill out an adoption application online on our official website. **Charlie and Cody: Bonded Dachshund-Corgi Mix Brothers** Charlie and Cody are gentle, reserved brothers, about 10 to 12 months old, both neutered.
 They were left at the shelter with their three sisters, and after being separated from them, the boys formed a strong bond.
 Now, they are affectionate and starting to enjoy life in the Pacific Northwest.
 They are gradually building trust with their foster family and getting used to their new home.
 Both are safe, well-fed, and comfortable.
-They are current on their vaccinations and have no known health issues, so they are ready for adoption.
+They are up to date on vaccinations and have no known health issues, so they are ready for adoption.
 Their foster home does not have a fenced yard, and because Cody and Charlie are still settling in, they have not yet started using harnesses or going for walks on a leash.
 That training will begin soon.
 We hope the boys can be adopted together into a home with a fenced yard, so they have a safe place for potty breaks and can learn to walk on a harness and leash.
 Cody and Charlie might be shy at first, but they are curious and want to connect with people.
 They are motivated by food and will gladly take treats from your hand.
 They like being spoken to and respond well to a gentle voice.
 With time, patience, and love, they will become devoted companions.
 We prefer adopters who have experience with shy or untrained dogs, or who are open to guidance, to help the boys adjust smoothly to their new home.
 We do not know if they have been around children, so we recommend a home without kids or with children over 12.
 The Corgi-Dachshund mix, also known as a “Dorgi,” was first bred by Queen Elizabeth of the UK.
 Because they have a prey drive, they should not live with small animals or cats . **Adopting Cody and Charlie** To apply to adopt Cody and Charlie, please use the link below.
 One of our volunteers will review your application, follow up with you to ask questions, address any concerns, and see if you are a good match for these pups.
 If you are a match, the next step will be a meet-and-greet.
 Please use a computer to fill out the application, as tablets and cell phones may cause issues.
 The boys now eat a human-grade diet that avoids kibble and focuses on healthy, dog-specific food.
 We will teach their adopters about proper diet and nutrition.
-The adoption fee is $795 and includes neuter, all vaccines, and a microchip. www.rompinpawsrescue.com Visit this organization's web site to see any additional information available about this pet.January 29, 2026, 4:28 pm
+The adoption fee for adopting the boys together is $695 and includes neuter, all vaccines, and a microchip. www.rompinpawsrescue.com Visit this organization's web site to see any additional information available about this pet.March 13, 2026, 12:20 am

 Male, Adult